Filichkin/Data_Visualization/Superstore time series/readme.md

 ## Superstore orders time series

-- data analisys;
-- Time series data selection and visualization;
+Time series analisys and visualization using data from sample superstore's sales and profit

-- Model creation;
-- Simple dashboard creation
+As a result it is creation of simple dashboard where using the slider you can select model forecast period and receive predicted data in real time